HandsOnDataViz/book/docs/HandsOnDataViz.md

     add *imaginary data* at this stage because it’s just a preliminary sketch.
 Have fun!

-TODO: decide whether to add amateur-styled sketches of problem, question, data, and visualization.
-We could place one image immediately after each step, or conclude with a smaller 4-panel compilation (2x2 landscape oriented page scans) after all four steps.
+TODO: Drafting sketches of problem, question, data, and visualization, to include as 4-panel compilation (2x2 landscape) after all four steps.

 This exercise can help you in multiple ways, whether you do it by yourself, or even better, with a team of co-workers, as shown in Figure